-When configured in FIPS-CC mode, the module provides the following roles:
+When configured in FIPS-CC mode, the modules provide the following roles:

-- Crypto Officer - Network User
+- Crypto Officer - · Network User

 The Crypto Officer role is initially assigned to the default 'admin' operator account.
-The Crypto Officer role has read-write access to all of the module's administrative services.
+The Crypto Officer role has read-write access to all of the modules' administrative services.
 The initial Crypto Officer can create additional operator accounts.
 These additional accounts are assigned the Crypto Officer role and can be assigned a range of read/write or read only access permissions including the ability to create operator accounts.

-The module provides a Network User role for end-users (Users).
-Network users can make use of the encrypt/decrypt services, but cannot access the module for administrative purposes.
+The modules provide a Network User role for end-users (Users).
+Network users can make use of the encrypt/decrypt services, but cannot access the modules for administrative purposes.

-The module does not provide a Maintenance role.
+The modules do not provide a Maintenance role.